trust-net/dag-lib-go/docs/Transaction.md

 ### Weight
 `Weight` is the combined weight of all known tips of shard's DAG, at the time of anchor request, plus `1` for the new anchor.
 Essentially, this is a measure of how much value this new transaction anchor adds by cryptographically linking with other tips in the shard's DAG.

-### Submitter Id
-`Submitter` is the ECDSA public key of the anchor requester.
-This value will be used in validating the signature of transation payload later.
-Also, protocol uses full length of the public key as Id of submitter.

-### Submitter Sequence
-`SubmitterSeq` is a monotonically increasing number to track the number of transactions submitted by the anchor requestor.
-This value is also used as "nonce" for transaction payload signature.
-Also, this value is used for double spending detection, as described in more details with [DAG protocol documentation](https://github.com/trust-net/dag-documentation#Submitter-Sequencing-Rules).

-### Submitter Last Transaction
-`SubmitterLastTx` is the reference to last transaction from submitter's history, provided by the submitter as a parameter for anchor request.

 ### Anchor Signature
-The `Signature` in an anchor is a 64 byte array of the ECDSA signature (`bytes[:32] == R, bytes[32:] == S`) using node's private key over SHA256 digest of Anchor's parameters in order as following:
+The `Signature` in an anchor is a 64 byte array of the ECDSA signature (`bytes[:32] == R, bytes[32:] == S`) using node's private key over SHA256 digest of Anchor's parameters in order as following (assuming reference to anchor is in `a`):

 ```
 // initialize a byte array to collect anchor parameters in order
 payload := make([]byte, 0, 1024)

-// append anchor's parameters in following order
+// append parameters from "a" in following order
-payload = append(payload, a.ShardId...)
 payload = append(payload, a.NodeId...)
+payload = append(payload, common.Uint64ToBytes(a.ShardSeq)...)
-payload = append(payload, a.Submitter...)
+payload = append(payload, common.Uint64ToBytes(a.Weight)...)
 payload = append(payload, a.ShardParent[:]...)
 for _, uncle := range a.ShardUncles {
 	payload = append(payload, uncle[:]...)
 }
-payload = append(payload, common.Uint64ToBytes(a.ShardSeq)...)
-payload = append(payload, common.Uint64ToBytes(a.Weight)...)
-payload = append(payload, a.SubmitterLastTx[:]...)
-payload = append(payload, common.Uint64ToBytes(a.SubmitterSeq)...)

-// compute SHA512 hash of the bytes
+// compute SHA256 hash of the bytes
 hash := sha256.Sum256(payload)

-// sign the hash using ECDS private key of the node
+// sign the hash using ECDSA private key of the node
 type signature struct {
 	R *big.Int
 	S *big.Int